EnJunChoong/fch-virus-combat/README.md

 ## Start Small, Think Big, Scale Fast
 1. Start Small: Work on Malaysia COVID-19-related news sources, create a database and a simple web app.
 2. Think Big: Aim to create a platform to automatically detect potential fake news, enlighten any potential readers with credible sources.
 Bring in various parties like government and companies to quickly verify any recent fake news ASAP.
-3. Scale Fast: Scale to other countries, scrap news from various countries and beyond COVID-19 related news, and make the platform an international one.
+3. Scale Fast: Scale to other countries, scrape news from various countries and beyond COVID-19 related news, and make the platform an international one.

 ## Dependencies Installation for Ubuntu 18.04
 #### Create conda environment